All Episodes

 I am a conservative.

-And I I know some people think that's unusual if conservatives are in the classroom, but actually half my staff that I taught with was conservative.
+And I know some people think that's unusual conservatives in the classroom, but actually half my staff that I taught with was conservative.

-Uh and you know, we get this coming government schools.
+And, you know, we get this comment, government schools.

-Are you compared to are you going to deny my assertion that the vast majority of educators and teachers are libs?
+Are you going to deny my assertion that the vast majority of educators and teachers are libs?

 That's all I said.

-Okay, well no, but but the it's always coming out that it's just the the the bastion of liberalism and the you know education and you know, and I see that.
+Okay, no, but it's always coming out that it's just the bastion of liberalism and education.

 I battle them through my kids.

-I give them the the other end of the story, if you will.
+I give them the other end of the story, if you will.

 Don't take it sitting down.

-It's dominated by the fact that they need federal money, and you've got if you want federal money, you gotta do what the federal government says to do in your various school systems and school districts and so forth.
+It's dominated by the fact that they need federal money, and if you want federal money, you've got to do what the federal government says to do in your various school systems and school districts and so forth.

 Yeah, but Rush, there's another point.